 NATIONAL VICE PRESIDENT

-Albertson served in the U.S. Marine Corps from 1981 to 1985 as a weather observer and assistant forecaster attached to Marine Aircraft Group (MAG) 31 in Beaufort, SC.
+A member of the U.S. Marine Corps from 1981 to 1985, Albertson served as a weather observer and assistant forecaster attached to Marine Aircraft Group 31 in Beaufort, SC.
 He sustained a T-7 complete spinal cord injury in 1994.

-Albertson has served several years on the Kentucky-Indiana (KIPVA) Paralyzed Veterans Chapter Board of Directors.
-He has also served as chapter vice president, chapter treasurer, hospital liaison officer and national director.

 Albertson is on the board of the National Wild Turkey Federation and Lifewaters.org, where he currently holds the position of office treasurer.
-He is also a member of the Paralyzed and Disabled Scuba Diving Organization.
-He is very active in outdoor sports, including handcycling, hunting, scuba diving, fishing, shooting, archery and softball.
-He has received 22 medals from the National Veterans Wheelchair Games (#NVWG)
+He is also a certified scuba diver and is a member of the Paralyzed and Disabled Scuba Diving Organization, and the Wounded Veterans in Parks (WVIP) program.

 Albertson and his wife, Jill, currently reside in Campbellsburg, IN, where he is a member of the local First Baptist Church.
-They have four children, with one daughter currently serving on active duty as a LTJG U.S. Navy nurse.
+They have four children, with one daughter currently serving on active duty as a Lieutenant in the U.S. Navy.

 NATIONAL VICE PRESIDENT